musagithub1/AI-labs/README.md

 ## 📝 License

-This project is created for educational purposes as part of the Artificial Intelligence course curriculum.
+This project is created for educational purposes only as part of the Artificial Intelligence course curriculum.

 ---